 Line filters work in much the same way as the narrowband filter.
 They exclude all light emissions caused by artificial light and reduce noise in the atmosphere.
 But unlike the UHCs, line filters are sensitive to only one emission line.

-UHC filters can be dual, tri, or quad-band, sensitive to more than one emission line of light.
+UHC filters can be dual, tri, or quad-band.
+This means it’s sensitive to more than one emission line of light.
 But a line filter selects just one emission line and allows no other light to pass through.
+Our favorite line filter is the SVBONY H-Alpha 7nm Filter.

 How to Use a Line Filter